 SECTION 1.
-It is the intent of the Legislature to permit the citizens of California the ability to transact pawn or collateral loans in an efficient and expeditious manner wherever they may be located.
+It is the intent of the Legislature to permit Californians the ability to transact pawn or collateral loans in an efficient and expeditious manner wherever they may be located.
 It is further the intent of the Legislature to permit such loans to be made in conformity with the Uniform Electronic Transactions Act, as set forth in Title 2.5 (commencing with Section 1633.1) of Part 2 of Division 3 of the Civil Code.